 So tell me a little bit about a place you worked with that managed to turn things around.
 I think sometimes, especially in the food industry, people tend to focus on all the bad things that could happen.
 But that’s not true – people can succeed in creating hygienic work environments too!

 This company made food for children’s daycares – cooked food and salads.
 In the salads, Staph.
-Aureus was found in large quantities – and inside foods it creates the dangerous toxin we mentioned.
-Children and adults can react to it from half an hour to 2 hours from eating the food – it has an incredibly short incubation period.
+Aureus was found in large quantities – and inside foods, it creates the dangerous toxin we mentioned.
+Children and adults can react to it from half an hour to 2 hours after eating the food – it has an incredibly short incubation period.

 So the catering company got a lot of complaints and it was very urgent.
 An investigation commenced, and finally, we caught it – one of the cooks that prepared the salads had a pimple hidden in his neckbeard.
 It had puss and everything, but his beard was long so no one – including him – didn’t know it was there.
 It itched during work, so he scratched it a few times, in which case it doesn’t matter even if he had gloves!
 He passed on the germ with the puss inside the salads.

 That’s just one of the cases.
 Investigations have to be extremely thorough.
 You check every little thing in the work process.
 That’s my job.
-I check everything, from the moment the produce made it in and to the time the dish left the kitchen.
-I examine hands, tools, surfaces, refrigerators, hygiene habits, how the dish was served, there are just so many factors.
+I check everything, from the moment the product made it to the time the dish left the kitchen.
+I examine hands, tools, surfaces, refrigerators, hygiene habits, and how the dish was served, there are just so many factors.